dannytannertantrum/quiz-app/README.md

 (.venv) $ docker-compose up -d --build
 ```

-Now that the app is running, check out the docs and play around with the API endpoints: [http://127.0.0.1:8004/docs](http://127.0.0.1:8004/docs)
+Now that the app is running, check out the docs and play around with the API endpoints: [http://127.0.0.1:8004/docs](http://127.0.0.1:8004/docs) (though it'll certainly help to run migrations and seed the data first!
+See below.)

+## Database

-## Running Database Migrations
+### Running Database Migrations

 We're using [SQLAlchemy](https://docs.sqlalchemy.org/en/20/index.html) as our ORM and [Alembic](https://alembic.sqlalchemy.org/en/latest/) to manage migrations.
 With the commands above in _Getting Started_, you should have...